AshishYesale7/Calander-Ai/src/Update catalog/catalog_update_2025-10-30.md

 ### **Summary**

 Deployed an AI-powered Q&A chatbot on the landing page, supplemented by immersive video and animation backgrounds.

-### **Core Functionality**

-*   Knowledge-based AI answering product-related queries from an embedded knowledge base.
-*   Context-aware session memory for conversational continuity.
-*   Implemented a keyword-based fallback system for when AI services are unavailable.

 ### **Architecture Diagram**